Micah-T/micah-torcellini/posts/2020-11-27-divine-intervention-in-western-epic.md

 In the Greek *Odyssey¸* Homer's presentation of divine intervention centers around the concept of a patron god or goddess, who bestows particular favor on a person.
-Of course, a divinity may be hostile to a certain person.
-This frames the conflict which drives much of the entire plot of the story.
+Of course, a divinity may also be hostile to a certain person.
+Divine treatement of mortals frames the conflict which drives much of the entire plot of the story.{.dropcap}

 Athena is Odysseus' patron goddess.
 She often intervenes for him by interceding for him to the other gods.
 For example, the poem, beginning